Jake Arrieta: Philadelphia Phillies (2018–2020)

 Entering spring training in 2020, Arrieta declared himself "100 percent healthy" and was confident that he would be able to perform during the regular season.
 The COVID-19 pandemic, which shortened the 2020 MLB season to only 60 regular-season games, proved an added challenge for Arrieta, who was entering the final year of his contract with the Phillies.
 Rather than having 30 starts to prove himself to the free market crowd as expected, the shortened schedule meant that starters like Arrieta would only expect to see around 10 games of action.
-He opened the season as the Phillies' No. 3 starter, behind Nola and recent acquisition Zack Wheeler.
+He opened the season as the Phillies' number-three starter, behind Nola and recent acquisition Zack Wheeler.
 Two positive COVID-19 tests in the Phillies clubhouse shut the team down for one week, and Arrieta did not receive his first start of the season until August 3, his first MLB appearance in nearly one year.
-He allowed three runs in five innings of a 6–3 loss to the New York Yankees.
+He allowed three runs in five innings of a 6–3 loss to the Yankees.
 Arrieta remained healthy until September 15, when he was shut down for the season with a hamstring injury.
 In nine starts for the Phillies, he posted a 4–4 record and a 5.08 ERA.
 Philadelphia chose not to extend his contract at the end of the season, leaving him a free agent.

 Return to Chicago (2021)

 On February 17, 2021, Arrieta rejoined the Cubs on a one-year, $4 million contract.
-After spending spring training tweaking his pitching delivery, Arrieta opened the season as Chicago's No. 2 starter, behind Kyle Hendricks.
+After spending spring training tweaking his pitching delivery, Arrieta opened the season as Chicago's number-two starter, behind Kyle Hendricks.
 Arrieta's return to the Cubs was marred by injury.
-First, he suffered a cut on his right thumb on April 30 during a game against the Cincinnati Reds; after giving up seven runs in 3 1/3 innings, Arrieta was removed from the game and was placed on the 10-day injured list.
-On June 4, he attempted to play through a bout of gastroenteritis and proceeded to allow six runs in two innings of an 8–5 loss to the San Francisco Giants.
-As the season progressed, Cubs management began to voice concerns about Arrieta's pitch command and durability: not once in his first 13 starts of the year did he remain on the mound past the fifth inning.
+First, he suffered a cut on his right thumb on April 30 during a game against the Reds; after giving up seven runs in 3 1/3 innings, Arrieta was removed from the game and was placed on the 10-day injured list.
+On June 4, he attempted to play through a bout of gastroenteritis and proceeded to allow six runs in two innings of an 8–5 loss to the Giants.
+As the season progressed, Cubs management began to voice concerns about Arrieta's pitch command and durability; not once in his first 13 starts of the year did he remain on the mound past the fifth inning.
 On July 5, Arrieta faced the Phillies for the first time since leaving the team.
 He threw only 55 pitches across 1 2/3 innings, allowing seven runs in the process, including a first-inning grand slam to outfielder Andrew McCutchen.
 The Cubs unconditionally released Arrieta on August 12, the day after he allowed seven runs on eight hits in one inning against the Milwaukee Brewers.
 He posted a 5–11 record with a 6.88 ERA during his second stint with the Cubs.